vlshields/NewLineListingVals/README.md

 ```sh
 python new_listing_vals.py
 ```
-* or install the exe here [https://github.com/vlshields/NewLineListingVals/releases/tag/v1.0.0].
+* or install the latest release [here](https://github.com/vlshields/NewLineListingVals/releases/tag/v1.0.0).
 Your machine will tell you that it may contain harmful files, this is a false positive.
 Do not run as administrator!

 ## Example Use Case
 ---------------------------------